Is LLM-as-a-Judge Robust? Investigating Universal Adversarial Attacks on Zero-shot LLM Assessment: Experimental Setup

 \subsection{LLM Assessment Systems}

-We investigate a range of standard instruction-tuned generative language models in our experiments; FlanT5-xl (3B parameters) \cite{chung2022scaling}; Llama2-7B-chat \cite{touvron2023llama}; Mistral-7B-chat \cite{jiang2023mistral} and GPT3.5 (175B parameters).
-For both comparative and absolute assessment, we perform all attacks on FlanT5-xl.
+We consider a range of standard instruction-tuned generative language models that can be used as judge-LLMs: FlanT5-xl (3B parameters) \cite{chung2022scaling}, Llama2-7B-chat \cite{touvron2023llama}, Mistral-7B-chat \cite{jiang2023mistral}, and GPT3.5 (175B parameters).
+FlanT5-xl, the smallest and the only encoder-decoder system, is used as the surrogate model for learning the universal adversarial attack phrases for both comparative and absolute assessment.
+Once the attack phrases are learned on FlanT5-xl, they are transferred to the other target LLMs to evaluate their effectiveness.
 Our prompts for comparative assessment follow the prompts used in \citet{liusie2023zero}, where different attributes use different adjectives in the prompt.
-For absolute assessment we follow the prompts of G-Eval \cite{liu-etal-2023-g} and use continuous scores (Equation \ref{eqn:geval-score}) by calculating the expected score over a score range (e.g. 1-5 normalized by their probabilities).
-Note that the GPT3.5 API does not give token probabilities, and so for GPT3.5 we use standard prompt scoring (Equation \ref{eqn:abs-score}).
+For absolute assessment, we follow the prompts of G-Eval \cite{liu-etal-2023-g} and use continuous scores (Equation \ref{eqn:geval-score}) by calculating the expected score over a score range (e.g., 1-5 normalized by their probabilities).
+Note that the GPT3.5 API does not provide token probabilities, so for GPT3.5, we use standard prompts without token probability normalization.